 Step Eight: Send a Newsletter

 The most important thing you can do, if you really want to promote and make money blogging, is capture emails.
 People may find a recipe of yours on Pinterest and come to your site, but that does not mean that they will come back every week to see what’s new and fresh.
 Nope, they don’t really care that much.
 BUT, if you get their email address, then you can deliver your fresh content right to their inbox and keep them coming back every week!
 Plus, you can tell them about your latest promotions and also refer them to any affiliate links you want to monetize on.
-But, PLEASE do not promote and spam the heck out of your list, thats a sure-fire way to get unsubscribes.
+But, PLEASE do not promote and spam the heck out of your list, that’s a sure-fire way to get unsubscribes.

 I send out a weekly email every Thursday.
 I try to keep my email short and sweet, people have enough stuff to read!
-Occasionally when I am doing a promotion for a summit or an event that is time sensitive, I will send out an additional email.
+Occasionally when I am doing a promotion for a summit or an event that is time-sensitive, I will send out an additional email.
 But, I try not to do that often.
-I think consistency it key.
+I think consistency is key.
 I always send an email on the same day, and I never skip out.
 That’s just my style though, everyone does things differently when it comes to emails.
 I use Convert Kit for my email service.
 If you want to check out how I structure my emails, you can sign up HERE.

 Step Nine: Consider Complimentary Businesses as Sources of Income